 I use this bottle 10x more than my Stanley Cup because it keeps me motivated to actually finish 64 oz a day.
-(I definitely didn’t do that before I got this!)
+Plus, it doesn’t leak in my bag.

 You definitely need a set of utensils for eating in your room.
 If you want something cute, this set of gold utensils is adorable and only $25!

 I love the idea of buying a set like this for your dorm — you’re only in college once, so why not get something that’s pretty and functional?

 You need dishes for your room, and you don’t need to spend a lot to get the basics.